Do you need to apostille your transcripts?

 At USA Apostille, Inc., we take the guesswork out of obtaining an apostille on your transcripts.

 We can apostille transcripts issued from all 50 U.S. states and the District of Columbia.
-For countries who are non-members of the Hague Apostille Convention, we can also process your birth certificate through the U.S. Department of State and the Embassy or Consulate office.
+For countries who are non-members of the Hague Apostille Convention, we can also process your transcripts through the U.S. Department of State and the Embassy or Consulate office.

 We can apostille transcripts issued from Elementary Schools, Middle Schools, High Schools, Colleges, Universities, and Trade Schools.
 Before we can process your documents, you will need to follow the three steps outlined below.